 Her research papers include card catalogs, auction catalog clippings, dealers’ catalogs, articles, conference papers, bibliographic references, and correspondence.
 The bulk of the archive contains notebooks of draft entries for the final annotated bibliography.
 The Getty Research Institute has its own extensive collection of festivals books, making Roth’s research papers a particularly valuable resource for visiting scholars and illustrated book enthusiasts.

 Plate 36 from a scroll commemorating the coronation of Charles V in Bologna on February 24, 1530.
 The celebrations included a feast for the people of Bologna, depicted here with crowds gathered around an arch decorated with the double-headed Imperial eagle and two gilt lions spouting white and red wine.
 (Aquila Intermedios Leones Vinum Album Et Rubrum Fundentes, 1530, Nikolas Hogenberg and Eugen Bruining.
-Getty Research Institute, P910002)
+The Getty Research Institute, P910002)

 This bound suite of prints includes a title leaf and 18 etchings depicting a mock naval battle performed on the Arno River in Florence on November 3, 1608, in celebration of the wedding of Cosimo II, Duke of Tuscany, to Maria Maddalena of Austria.
 (Le manifique carousel fait sur le fleuue de l’Arne a Florence, pour le mariage du grand duc, 1664, Nicolas François Bocquet.
 The Getty Research Institute, 2003.PR.73)